 Waiting times will be shorter when you are checking in at your accommodation, and you’ll be able to get a table at that nice looking restaurant.
 You can also get all the gorgeous photos without having to wait for other people to finish taking theirs.

-– It is the perfect weather for walking
+– It is the perfect weather for walking in autumn

 Summer can be very hot, and winter very cold, but Autumn is just right.
 Expect milder temperatures that are perfect for getting outdoors.
 Typically in southern Europe in autumn the weather is still quite dry, but bring a light raincoat just in case!

 You won’t need to be wrapped up under layers of clothing for most of your walk, and you also shouldn’t have too much risk of getting sunburnt.

 The air is usually cool too, which can keep you going as you start to work up a sweat.

 So with these two very compelling reasons to go on a walking holiday in autumn, where should you go?
 Here we have our top 4 recommendations.

 Autumn is the perfect time to visit the southwest of Portugal for a truly tranquil experience.
 With the busy summer period over, the towns along the Rota Vicentina transform into a tranquil paradise.

 Mingle with the locals and get a feel for what living in this beautiful part of Portugal is really like.
 Discover hidden beaches so quiet you will feel like an explorer discovering them for the very first time.

 Why not dip your toe in the Atlantic waters on one of these beaches and enjoy the pleasantly warm sea temperatures and finish your day off enjoying the local cuisine with a good glass of wine.

 Gran Canaria – Walking Holiday Festival in Autumn